-JICI - STUDENT CONDUCT INVOLVING WEAPONS The Board of Education has determined that student possession, use and/or threatened use, without the authorization of the school or the District, of a dangerous weapon or of a knife regardless of blade length on District property, on a District vehicle, at a District or school-sponsored activity or event, or off District property when such conduct has a reasonable connection to school or any District curricular or non-curricular activity or event, is detrimental to the welfare and safety of students and school personnel.
+JICI - STUDENT CONDUCT INVOLVING WEAPONS The Board of Education has determined that student possession, use and/or threatened use of a dangerous weapon, which for the purposes of this policy includes a knife regardless of blade length, is detrimental to the welfare and safety of students and school personnel.

-Student possession, use and/or threatened use, without the authorization of the school or the District, of a dangerous weapon or of a knife regardless of blade length is prohibited on all District property, on all District vehicles, at all District or school-sponsored activities or events, and off District property when such conduct has a reasonable connection to school or any District curricular or non-curricular activity or event.
+Student possession, use and/or threatened use, without the authorization of the school or the District, of a dangerous weapon is prohibited on all District property, on all District vehicles, at all District or school-sponsored activities or events, and off District property when such conduct has a reasonable connection to school.

-Student possession, use and/or threatened use of a dangerous weapon or of a knife regardless of blade length in violation of this policy is grounds for suspension or expulsion.
-In accordance with federal law, expulsion for no less than one full calendar year shall be mandatory for a student who is determined to have brought a firearm to school or to have possessed a firearm at school.
+In accordance with federal law, expulsion for no less than one full calendar year shall be mandatory for a student who is determined to have brought a firearm as defined below to school or to have possessed a firearm at school, regardless of age.
 The superintendent may modify the length of this federally required expulsion in writing on a case-by-case basis.

+The Board of Education determines that extra precautions are important and necessary to provide for student safety.
+Therefore, student possession, use and/or threatened use of a dangerous weapon in violation of this policy is grounds for suspension or expulsion.

+This policy and all policies related to suspension and expulsion must be enforced equitably across schools and across protected classes, as defined in Policy AC – Nondiscrimination/Equal Opportunity.

+Definitions

+For the purposes of this policy, these terms have the following meanings:

-As used in this policy, "dangerous weapon" means:
+"Dangerous weapon" means:

-1. A firearm, whether loaded or unloaded.
+A firearm, whether loaded or unloaded.

-2. A firearm facsimile that could reasonably be mistaken for an actual firearm.

-3. Any pellet, BB gun or other device, whether operational or not, designed to propel projectiles by spring action or compressed air.
+Any device designed to propel projectiles by spring action or compressed air.
+This includes pellet and BB guns, and applies whether or not the device is operational.

-4. A fixed blade knife with a blade that measures longer than three inches in length or a spring-loaded knife or pocket knife with a blade that measures longer than three and one-half inches in length.
-The length of all knife blades under this policy shall be measured from the tip of the blade to the “hilt” or handle of the knife.

-5. Any object, device, instrument, material or substance, whether animate or inanimate, used or intended to be used to inflict death or serious bodily injury, including but not limited to a slingshot, bludgeon, brass or spiked knuckles or artificial knuckles of any kind, and nunchucks.
+Any knife, regardless of blade length.
+Any object, device, instrument, material or substance, whether animate or inanimate, used or intended to be used to inflict death or serious bodily injury.